 You're holding on to the past.

-It’s hard to focus on the present when you’re too busy living in the past.
+It’s hard to focus on the present when you’re busy living in the past.
 And this is especially true when something like a romantic relationship is involved, as your complete and undivided emotional and physical presence are required in order to make that relationship work.
-If you’re struggling to get over an ex or can’t move on from a bad breakup, try these 75 Genius Tricks to Get Instantly Happy.
+If you want your current relationship to last, leave the past in the past and let go of the things that you know to be holding you back.